Frequently Asked Questions

 Mentors play an important role in the training of residents.
 Early during the FCS year, a faculty member is assigned to each resident.
 The mentor will stay in contact with the new resident throughout the first year, providing guidance and direction when needed and connection to their home department during their important year of transition.
 During the CA-1 year, residents choose a mentor from the faculty based on professional and personal preferences who will stay with them for the duration of their residency.

 The Lahey Anesthesiology Department and the Graduate Medical Education Committee (GMEC) offer many leadership opportunities at the departmental and institutional level.
 A full list of committees with opportunities for residents is available.

 Mock oral examinations are part of the resident didactic curriculum.
 The Department includes faculty who are current and past ABA examiners, writers, editors, and committee members.

-Daily resident conferences occur every afternoon except Wednesday.
-These conferences include faculty lectures, resident presentations, simulation sessions etc. Every Wednesday morning there is a resident session from 06:30 AM to 07:00 AM followed by our Departmental Conference from 07:00 AM to 08:10 AM, which includes our Grand Rounds, Clinical Practice Reviews (CPRs), Journal Club, visiting speakers, and Outcome, Process and Peer review (OPPs) conferences.
+Daily resident conferences occur every afternoon.
+These conferences include faculty lectures, resident presentations, simulation sessions etc. Every Wednesday morning there is a resident session from 06:30 AM to 07:00 AM followed by our Departmental Conference from 07:00 AM to 08:10 AM, which includes Grand Rounds, Clinical Practice Reviews (CPRs), Journal Club, visiting speakers, and Outcome, Process and Peer review (OPPs) conferences.
 Residents are expected to actively participate in all of these conferences.

 Residents are encouraged to attend and present posters/papers at regional, national and international conferences.